CancerRegistryOfNorway/NORDCAN/nordcan_participant_instructions/README.txt

 If you still cannot locate the e-mail with the zip file, contact Joonas.miettinen@cancer.fi.

+### Second beta release info

+In the first release of our R package we had not quite finished survival and therefore it was not included.
+This time around also survival is computed.
+We also fixed all other issues that had been discovered since the first release.

 ### Beta contact info

 We are available on the NORDCAN slack if you encounter a problem with our